sangjk/NotificationWebhookApp/README.md

 ### Steps

 1. **Download the APK**:
-   - Download the `NotificationWebhookApp.apk` file from the [releases page](https://github.com/yourusername/NotificationWebhookApp/releases).
+   - Download the `Notification2Webhook.apk` file from the [releases page](https://github.com/yourusername/NotificationWebhookApp/releases).

 2. **Install the APK**:
    - Transfer the downloaded APK file to your Android device.